-- 1. Biological safety cabinets (Class I or II) or other appropriate personal protective or physical containment devices are used whenever: - a.
+- 5. Biological safety cabinets (Class I or II) or other appropriate personal protective or physical containment devices are used whenever: - a.
 Procedures with a high potential for creating infectious aerosols are conducted.
-These may include centrifuging, grinding, blending, vigorous shaking or mixing, sonic disruption, opening containers of infectious materials whose internal pressures may be different from ambient pressures,

-- inoculating animals intra-nasally, and harvesting infected tissues from animals or eggs. - b.
+These may include centrifuging, grinding, blending, vigorous shaking or mixing, sonic disruption, opening containers of infectious materials whose internal pressures may be different from ambient pressures, inoculating animals intra-nasally, and harvesting infected tissues from animals or eggs. - b.
 High concentrations or large volumes of infectious agents are used.
-Such materials may be centrifuged in the open laboratory if sealed heads or centrifuge safety cups are used and if they are opened only in a biological safety cabinet.
+Such materials may be centrifuged in the open laboratory if sealed heads or centrifuge safety cups are used and if they are opened only in a biological safety cabinet. - c.
+If it is not possible to perform a procedure within a BSC or other physical containment device, a combination of appropriate personal protective equipment and administrative controls are used, based on a risk assessment.

-See Section K and Appendix A for instruction on the use of a Class II Biosafety Cabinet.
+Note: See Section K and Appendix A for instruction on the use of a Class II Biosafety Cabinet.